m-ahmed-anwer/super-duper-memory/README.md

 **Running Tests with Docker**

-To run tests in a Docker container, use the following command:
+To run the server applicaion in a Docker container, use the following command:
 ```bash
 cd Backend
 docker build -t server-app .